Uyanide/AuTUMoodle/README.md

 Configurations are passed via two `json` files:

-- `config.json`: contains general configurations such as from what to download, where to save, etc.
+- `config.json`: contains general configurations such as what to download, where to save, etc.
 - `credentials.json`: contains login credentials, i.e. username and password.

 > [!IMPORTANT]